chariot-giving/delta/README.md

 // Inform pushes resources into a channel for processing.
 // The nice thing about this is that the Delta library defines the channel semantics
-// to enforce backpressure and rate limiting as well as QoS guarantees on durably enqueueing work. func (c *UserController) Inform(ctx context.Context, queue chan User) {
+// to enforce backpressure and rate limiting as well as QoS guarantees on durably enqueueing work.
+// TODO: do we consolidate context + queue + other things into a single struct argument? func (c *UserController) Inform(ctx context.Context, queue chan User) {
     resp, _ := http.DefaultClient.Get("https://api.example.com/users", nil)
     defer resp.Body.Close()